Program Summary

 1. The Base Visual Page Design

-Headers and Columns Grid Layout (90% if all screens).
+Headers and Columns Grid Layout (90% of UI).
 Light Gray Background with slight Off White Cards.
+This helped the development team align early in the process on page types and layouts.

 2. Illustrated Patient Avatars for Quick Species Identification

-Design Philosophy and Strategy: We based our visual and experience aesthetics as Clear, Concise, Respectful, and Human.
+Design Philosophy and Strategy: As part of the design team I helped develop our visual and experience philosophy as Clear, Concise, Respectful, and Human.

 - Anticipate & Augment User Needs